-IAU is pleased to offer ten January Term Programs.
+IAU is pleased to offer eleven January Term Programs.
 These programs are designed for students interested in an academic and cultural experience abroad.
 The academic component of each program consists of a series of briefings from leading academic, literary, and political personalities and experts from around the world.
 Participants will visit several countries and will attend daily lectures and meetings with distinguished scholars from IAU in addition to local guides and experts in the field of politics, art history, history, and culture.

-American Diplomacy - France, Morocco, Belgium
+American Diplomacy - France, Belgium, Tunisia

 Europe and the Islamic World - France, Spain, Morocco

 Great Cities - Italy, France, the Netherlands, Czech Republic

 Psychology of Peace and Conflict - France, Spain, Morocco